alanmaizon/Software-Development/Week6/README.md

 take input and start the condition
 --> for i=1, i<=subjects i++ in loop
 validation input if mark<100 && mark>0
--->
-store totalMarks=totalMarks+mark, compute mean=totalMarks/totalSub
+--> store totalMarks=totalMarks+mark, compute mean=totalMarks/totalSub

-Bonus: I apply the following logic in compute Grade:
+Bonus: I apply the following logic in computeGrade:

 if A(mark<=100&&mark>80),
 if else B(mark<=80&&mark>60),